Romney predicts victory in Wisconsin primary

 By Steve Holland

-FITCHBURG, Wisconsin Republican presidential candidate Mitt Romney on Saturday predicted a victory in Wisconsin's upcoming primary contest and said he believed it could help put him on a path to clinching the nomination.
+FITCHBURG, Wisc.
+Republican presidential candidate Mitt Romney on Saturday predicted a victory on Saturday in Wisconsin's upcoming primary contest and said he believed it could help put him on a path to clinching the nomination.

 Romney, a former Massachusetts governor, has come from behind in the polls in Wisconsin to take the lead over chief rival Rick Santorum.
 The state will vote on Tuesday along with Maryland and Washington, D.C.